SukkoPera/WheelOfJoy/README.md

 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/WheelOfJoy/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

 Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

+## Enclosure
+A 3D-printable enclosure is currently available for this board, it was kindly contributed by Haegar and it is available on [Thingiverse](https://www.thingiverse.com/thing:6638975).

 ## License
 The WheelOfJoy documentation, including the design itself, is copyright &copy; SukkoPera 2022 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).